-Certain groups of children with asthma experience particularly severe health disparities.
-African-American and Hispanic children develop asthma more frequently and with greater severity than white children.
+Certain groups of children with asthma experience severe health disparities.
+African American and Hispanic children develop asthma more frequently and with greater severity than white children.

-Asthma prevalence among Native American children, including American Indian, Alaska Native and Native Hawaiian children, has been under-recognized for decades and equal or exceed those of most other minority groups.
+Asthma among Native American children, including American Indian, Alaska Native and Native Hawaiian children, has been under-recognized for decades.
+Cases often equal or exceed those of most other minority groups.
 Only recently has the need for greater understanding about health disparities of Native American children with asthma become a priority.

-Because many Native American children live in rural areas, often in remote locations on large reservations in the West, national surveys that document disease frequency have in the past underestimated how many reservation children have asthma.
+Many Native American children live in rural areas, often in remote locations on large reservations in the West.
+As a result, national surveys that document asthma have in the past underestimated how many Native American children have asthma.

-We know 16 percent of African-American children and 13 percent of Hispanic children have asthma at some time in their life, in contrast to about 7 percent of white children.
+We know that, as of 2018, 16% of African-American children and 13% of Hispanic children had asthma at some time in their life, in contrast to about 7% of white children.

-Recent surveys of Native American children show wide variations in asthma prevalence, with rates as high as 27 percent among some groups.
+Recent surveys of Native American children show wide variations in asthma prevalence.
+Rates are as high as 27% among some groups.
 These children are hospitalized and die from asthma more often than almost any other group.

 Air Quality Barriers

-What can be done to improve their health?
+What can be done to improve the health of Native American children?

-More research is needed to increase understanding of factors that cause asthma in Native American communities, as well as to find more effective ways to offer healthcare services to children.
+More research is needed to better understand rthe factors that cause asthma in Native American communities.
+We must find more effective ways to offer healthcare services to Native American children.